|

 75 medical center historic districts, 28 single historic buildings, 31

 archeological sites, and over 90 national cemeteries. .
+In her thirty-two year career with VA, Karen

 spent 25 years in the preservation office, learning preservation from the